fsantanna-uerj/serrapilheira/Submissao/final.md

 - A programmer writes **any** IoT application in Céu unaware of standby or energy constraints.
-- The compiler of Céu generates a program that puts the IoT device to sleep automatically and in the most efficient standby mode for as long as possible.
+- The compiler of Céu generates a program that puts the IoT device to sleep automatically in the most efficient standby mode for as long as possible.

 We designed Céu from the very beginning to be promptly reactive to the surrounding environment.